Alf Hanson

 Adolph Jonathan "Alf" Hanson (27 July 1912 – October 1993) was a football player for Liverpool, Chelsea, South Liverpool, Shelbourne, Ellesmere Port Town and Tranmere Rovers.

 Life and playing career

-Born Bootle, Lancashire, Hanson played for Bootle before he signed for George Patterson's Liverpool in November 1931, he didn't make his debut until 21 January 1933 in a 1st Division match at Villa Park, in wasn't the most auspicious of debut's for Hanson as Liverpool were humbled by a 5–2 scoreline, Alf scored his first goal 11 days later in his second appearance in a red shirt, the date was the 1 February and it was in a league game at Anfield, Middlesbrough were the visitors and took the spoils with a 3–1 victory.
+Born Bootle, Lancashire, Hanson played for Bootle before he signed for George Patterson's Liverpool in November 1931, he did not make his debut until 21 January 1933 in a 1st Division match at Villa Park.
+Liverpool lost the match 5–2.
+Hanson scored his first goal 11 days later in his second appearance in a red shirt on 1 February 1933 in a league game at Anfield.
+Middlesbrough were the visitors and won the match 3–1.
+Later that season Hanson scored a hat-trick in a 7–4 derby win against rivals Everton.

-Hanson took his time making a name for himself at Liverpool but eventually broke into the first team, it took him just 4 games to forever cement his name into Anfield folklore, he scored his first hat-trick, however, it was the opponents for the day that were the reason for his fame, they were derby rivals Everton, the whole game was one to remember for the red half of Liverpool as the Reds won the game 7–4, it was all the more bitter for Everton who had given Alf an outing in an A team fixture but never took up the option of signing him.

-Hanson, a ship's plumber by trade, knew where the goal was, considering he was an outside left, scoring a goal every 3.4 matches, not bad when a centre forward is happy if he can score 1 in every 3.
-He eventually ended up with 52 in 177 appearances in the famous red shirt.
-Although Alf had an eye for goal he's main talent was the ability to send over pinpoint crosses for one of Liverpool's famous centre forwards Gordon Hodgson.
+Hanson, a ship's plumber by trade, eventually ended up with 52 goals in 177 appearances for Liverpool.
+Although he had an eye for goal his main talent was the ability to send over pinpoint crosses for one of Liverpool's centre forwards Gordon Hodgson.